YeonwooSung/ai_book/CV/Transformers/README.md

 Please see more information about the DETR in [here](../ObjectDetection/DETR)

+## Vision Transformers

+ViT (Vision Transformers) is an architecture that is proposed by Google, which is a Transformer-based model for CV tasks.
+The most interesting point is that this model is not the ConvNet-based model.
+As you know, most CV models are CNN based until now.
+However, [Dosovitskiy et. al. [2]](https://arxiv.org/abs/2010.11929) showed that it is possible to use pure Transformer models for CV tasks.

 ## References

 [1] Huiyu Wang, Yukun Zhu, Bradley Green, Hartwig Adam, Alan Yuille, Liang-Chieh Chen.
 [Axial-DeepLab: Stand-Alone Axial-Attention for Panoptic Segmentation](https://arxiv.org/abs/2003.07853)

+[2] Alexey Dosovitskiy, Lucas Beyer, Alexander Kolesnikov, Dirk Weissenborn, Xiaohua Zhai, Thomas Unterthiner, Mostafa Dehghani, Matthias Minderer, Georg Heigold, Sylvain Gelly, Jakob Uszkoreit, Neil Houlsby.
+[An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929)